New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 West Ryde Long Day Care Centre

-Six weeks to six years, in the heart of Ryde.
-Four rooms, from babies through to a school-readiness preschool program.
+6 weeks to 6 years, in the heart of Ryde.
+4 rooms, from babies through to a school-readiness preschool program.
 Every meal cooked on site by our chef.
-Corinne has run this centre since the day we opened in 2007.
+Corinne has been part of this centre since the day we opened in 2007.

 Welcome